KristopherKubicki/KristopherKubicki/README.md

 # Kristopher Kubicki

 Welcome to my GitHub!
 I'm Kristopher Kubicki, a software developer, entrepreneur, and radio enthusiast.✨ My projects range from smart home device types to cutting-edge data scraping tools, along with experimental ventures in audio processing, noise cancellation, and much more.
 I’m always exploring new technologies and pushing the boundaries of software and hardware innovation.
+Most of my projects acquire or synthesize data.

 <p align="center">
   <a href='https://www.linkedin.com/in/kriskubicki'><img src="https://github.com/user-attachments/assets/41521c2e-5c47-4791-96dc-c1bbf46474f2" alt="Kristopher Kubicki"></a>